KNEE SURGERY

 MENISCAL TEARS

-Surgery can be arthroscopic repair or resection of the meniscus dependent on the tear configuration.
+Surgery may involve arthroscopic repair or resection of the meniscus, depending on the tear configuration.

 Day procedure